-All School of Information Studies PhD students are required to take the following courses.
-For up-to-date scheduling information, view the timetables above or consult the Minerva Dynamic Schedule.
-School of Information Studies courses begin with "GLIS."
+All PhD in Information Studies students are required to take the following courses.
+For up-to-date scheduling information, view the timetables or consult the Minerva Dynamic Schedule.
+Note: All School of Information Studies courses begin with "GLIS."

 - GLIS 701 Comprehensive Examination (0 credits).
 The PhD Comprehensive Examination is normally taken during the second year.
 The written component requires a student to answer questions set by the Doctoral Advisory Committee.
 Normally, questions will address the subject area of the proposed research topic and appropriate methodological issues. (new course description pending approval) The PhD Comprehensive Examination is normally taken during the second year.
 The written component requires a student to answer two questions set by the Doctoral Advisory Committee.
 One question normally will address methodological issues and the other question will be related to the subject area of the proposed dissertation.
 See also: PhD Comprehensive Examination information & procedures